Why Seeking Treatment for Anorexia Nervosa is Hard

 The journey to recovery may not be linear.

 Anorexia nervosa is a tough and persistent illness.
-Patients who leave intensive treatment may find themselves challenged by the thoughts, feelings, and behaviors they experienced before they started treatment in the first place.
+Patients who leave intensive treatment may find themselves challenged by the thoughts, feelings, and behaviors they experienced before they started treatment.
 Relapse can occur, with the greatest risk of relapse occurring during the first year after structured treatment.
-I have spoken to many patients who, after leaving our treatment program at a healthy weight, call back months later seeking help again.
-Rather than interpret a relapse as a failure, use it as an opportunity to better understand the persistence of the disorder and brainstorm with your support system about how to approach treatment differently this time.
+Rather than interpret a relapse as a failure, use it as an opportunity to better understand the persistence of the disorder.
+Brainstorm with your support system about how to approach treatment differently this time.

-At the Columbia Center for Eating Disorders, though we know that those who develop anorexia nervosa are vulnerable to a recurrence, we believe (1) that recovery is always possible and (2) that the path to wellness looks different for everyone.
-Work with a mental health team to navigate any possible lapses (and relapses) that might come up and continue to ask for help when you feel like you need it.
+While those who develop anorexia nervosa are vulnerable to a recurrence, we also know that (1) recovery is always possible and (2) the path to wellness looks different for everyone.
+We are working tirelessly to improve treatment options.
+And, we rely on those with lived experience to help us understand what helped them.
+Continue to work with a mental health team to navigate any possible lapses (and relapses) that might come up.
+And, always ask for help when you feel like you need it.

 © The Feed, 2013-present.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s authors is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the article’s author and The Feed with appropriate and specific direction to the original content.